omz/Dash-Plugin-for-Xcode/README.md

 This plugin also gives you the option of using Xcode's "Quick Help" popup and only opening Dash, instead of Xcode's full documentation viewer, when you click a link in that popup.
 If you use this option, Dash will be able to disambiguate between similar results (e.g. clicking on `boolValue` in something like `[foo boolValue]`, where `foo` is an `NSString *`, will open the page for `-[NSString boolValue]` vs. `-[NSNumber boolValue]`) and even find a result if a simple text search were to fail.

-If you want to use Xcode's built-in documentation popover again, you can temporarily disable the Dash integration by clicking "Dash Integration > Style > Disabled" in the "Edit" menu.
+If you want to use Xcode's built-in documentation popover again, you can temporarily disable the Dash integration by clicking "Dash Integration > Disabled" in the "Edit" menu.

 If you like reading Apple's documentation, you might also like my [iOS app DocSets](https://github.com/omz/DocSets-for-iOS) for reading on your iPad or iPhone, even if you have no internet connection.